chrisTheSE/Javmos/README.md

 </p>

 ## Welcome!
 This is a Java based graphing calculator.
-It can handle polynomials, sine, cosine, tangent, logarithmic, natural log type functions.
+It can handle polynomials, sine, cosine, tangent, and logarithmic functions.
 It finds the first and second derivatives and the critical points.
 ## Contributors
 - Christopher Suh ([@chrisTheSE](https://github.com/chrisTheSE))
 - Aaron Hong ([@doghouch](https:/github.com/doghouch))